-The Maid of Honour cake has been part of Richmond history for nearly 300 years.
-It Is believed that Henry VIIIth was the first to use its name when he met Ann Boleyn and other Maids Of Honour at his Royal Household of Richmond Palace eating the cakes from a silver dish.
+The Maid of Honour Tart has been part of Richmond histor for nearly 300 years.
+It Is believed that Henry VIII was the first to use its name when he met Ann Boleyn and other Maids Of Honour at his Royal House hold of Richmond Palace eating the cakes from a silver dish.

 The first Richmond Maids of Honour shop can be traced back to the early 18th century and it is here Robert Newens the grandfather served his apprenticeship.
 The cakes soon became a feature of taking tea in fashionable Richmond.